 - C2.5 In determining the number of credits required to achieve an award, the University recognises one credit as equivalent to 10 hours of notional academic learning time. - C2.6 A standard academic year for a full-time undergraduate student equates to 120 credits (1200 notional hours) and for a full-time postgraduate student equates to 180 credits (1800 notional hours).
 This may be increased where practice elements are incorporated.
-Practice elements may be credit bearing or additional to the normal credit load specified for the academic award. - C3 MODULES AND BLOCK YEARS OF STUDY - C3.1 Programmes are normally delivered through defined blocks of learning called modules.
-Exceptionally, where approved at validation, non-modular programmes may be delivered through block years of study ('block year'). - C3.2 Each module/block year is self-contained with defined learning outcomes. - C3.3 Modules are assigned to academic curriculum areas.
-The development, delivery and assessment of modules are the responsibility of the head of the curriculum area (usually a head of area or head of department) operating through specified module leaders.
+Practice elements may be credit bearing or additional to the normal credit load specified for the academic award. - C3 MODULES AND YEARS OF STUDY - C3.1 Programmes are normally delivered through defined blocks of learning called modules.
+Exceptionally, where approved at validation, non-modular programmes may be delivered through years of study. - C3.2 Each module/year of study is self-contained with defined learning outcomes. - C3.3 Modules are assigned to academic curriculum areas.
+The development, delivery and assessment of modules are the responsibility of the head of the curriculum area (usually a Head of Area or Head of Department) operating through specified module leaders.

-The development, delivery and assessment of block years of study are the responsibility of the head of the area, operating through specified year leaders.
+The development, delivery and assessment of years of study are the responsibility of the head of the area, operating through specified year leaders.